aehrc/EpiExplorer/aws/README.md

 # EpiExplorer on AWS EC2 (Remote server with Ubuntu 18.04)

-We have publishd an AWS AMI into AWS marketplace with the following tools installed and ready to use.
+We have publishd an AWS AMI into AWS marketplace (comming soon) with the following tools installed and ready to use.

 - EpiExplorer
 - Cytoscape